milad00ahmadi/freehost-anti-phishing/README.md

 # Anti-phishing script for free hosting providers
 This script is intended to protect users from online phishing attacks

-Right now script can recognize following fake pages(others will be added soon ❤️):
+Right now it can recognize following phishing pages(others will be added soon ❤️):
 - [x] IPG gateways
 - [x] Instagram
 - [x] GMAIL